Utilizing BEAD funds for state broadband expansion

 State broadband offices are on the front line of the digital divide—the gap between individuals and communities who have access to the internet and technology and those who do not.
 Limited opportunities for education, reduced access to healthcare, social isolation, and economic inequality are only a few of the resulting consequences of this disparity.

-To ensure that all individuals can participate in the digital economy and society, state broadband offices must design digital equity and deployment programs that effectively reach unserved communities.
+To ensure that all individuals can participate in the digital economy and society, state broadband offices should design digital equity and deployment programs that effectively reach unserved and underserved locations.

 Understanding Broadband Equity, Access, and Deployment (BEAD) Program funding

 The Infrastructure Investment and Jobs Act of 2021 authorized $42.45 billion for funding of the BEAD Program for every state, tribe, and territory.
-These critical funds provide an opportunity to deploy critical broadband infrastructure to those most in need.
+These critical funds provide an opportunity to deploy critical broadband infrastructure to every location.

-BEAD is intended to build broadband networks in unserved and underserved areas in states and U.S. territories (also known as Eligible Entities).
+BEAD is intended to build broadband networks in unserved and underserved areas in states and U.S. territories, also known as Eligible Entities.
 Eligible Entities will be required to deliver download/upload network speeds of 100/20 Mbps that are scalable to 100/100 Mbps in the future.
+These services will provide high-speed internet access to millions of people.

-Many Eligible Entities will be given in excess of $1 billion in funding, which is both an enormous opportunity and a significant challenge.
-Delivering programs at this scale will be no easy task, and Eligible Entities must carefully consider many factors, including their relationships with Internet Service Providers (ISPs), involvement of experts in the process, and areas that are most in need.
+Many Eligible Entities will be given in excess of $1 billion in funding, which is both a significant opportunity and an enormous challenge.
+Delivering programs at this scale will be no easy task, and Eligible Entities should carefully consider many factors, including their relationships with Internet Service Providers (ISPs), involvement of experts in the process, and areas that are unserved and underserved.

 Additionally, this type of opportunity may never be available again, so it is critical that Eligible Entities disburse every dollar effectively.